codescene-research/truck_factor/README.md

 ## Environment

 The Truck Factor (TF) analysis is performed using the code within the `TF-algorithm` folder.
 Before running the analysis, make sure to build the project using Maven.
+The author has utulized intellij.

 ## Installation